One of my all-time favorite hiking and camping destinations is Havasu Canyon in the northern part of Arizona, United States.

-Located on the Havasupai Native American reservation, the park is not US Government run (like the nearby Grand Canyon), but is instead operated by the Havasupai Tribe.
+Located on the Havasupai Native American reservation, the park is not US Government-run (like the nearby Grand Canyon) but is operated by the Havasupai Tribe.

 Havasu Creek is a tributary of the famous Colorado River that flows through the mighty Grand Canyon.

-To hike and stay at the campground requires getting permits and paying fees (as a fragile natural environment, the park authorities take precautions to limit the amount of visitors per day).
+To hike and stay at the campground requires getting permits and paying fees (as a fragile natural environment, the park authorities take precautions to limit the number of visitors per day).

-We packed our supplies for the trip, mostly sleeping bags, food and water (in the summer in Arizona you don’t really need a tent because it rarely rains and it’s not too cold – just make sure to look at the forecast before you go).
+We packed our supplies for the trip, mostly sleeping bags, food, and water (in the summer in Arizona, you don’t need a tent because it rarely rains and it’s not too cold – make sure to look at the forecast before you go).

-To be honest, the beginning of the hike was not really all that scenic and it got outrageously hot as well.
+The beginning of the hike was not all that scenic, and it got outrageously hot as well.

-Eventually, we arrived into the main part of the canyon, passed through the Supai village and were well on our way to what we were all looking most forward to: the waterfalls!
+Eventually, we arrived into the central part of the canyon, passed through the Supai village, and were well on our way to what we were all looking most forward to the waterfalls!

 Havasu Falls is a picturesque waterfall of magical blue-green water that hurls itself off the edge of the jagged red rocks into a sparkling pool of turquoise water below – and all this in the middle of a desert.
 It’s a spectacular view.

-What was even more amazing than the initial view was dumping our heavy packs at the campsite and running to take a dip in the cool water.
+What was even more amazing than the first view was dumping our heavy packs at the campsite and running to take a dip in the cool water.

-For three days we hiked around, swam in multiple locations and visited a number of other waterfalls along the same creek.
+We hiked around, swam in multiple locations, and visited several other waterfalls along the same creek for three days.

-Mooney Falls, just a short hike from the campsite, is the highest waterfall in the area with a height of over 190 feet.
+Mooney Falls, just a short hike from the campsite, is the highest waterfall in the area, at over 190 feet.

-It was a steep, slightly gnarly climb down ladders and rock foot holds to get to bottom of the falls, but the view and the water below was absolutely worth it.
+It was a steep, slightly gnarly climb down ladders and rock footholds to get to the bottom of the falls, but the view and the water below were worth it.

-While Havasu Falls is blocked by a rock at the top before it falls, sort of spanning it out and thinning the water, Mooney Falls is a straight vertical tumble.
+While Havasu Falls is blocked by a rock at the top before it falls, spanning it out and thinning the water, Mooney Falls is a straight vertical tumble.

 The water crashes violently into the deep blue pool at the surface.

-The third falls that I spent a lot of time exploring was Navajo Falls.
+The third fall that I spent a lot of time exploring was Navajo Falls.

-Much less pounding than the other two waterfalls, Navajo Falls was a gentle series of rock steps and soothing pools.
+Navajo Falls was a gentle series of rock steps and soothing pools, much less pounding than the other two waterfalls.

-As the three days came to an end, we packed our belongings and began the acsent to Hualapai Hilltop and eventually back home.
+As the three days ended, we packed our belongings and began the ascent to Hualapai Hilltop and eventually back home.